About Truth Decay

 - demands on the educational system that slow its ability to adapt to changes in the information ecosystem

 - political and social polarization

-At the individual level, the diminishing role of facts can erode public trust in institutions, feed deepening political and other types of polarization, weaken or displace the meaningful civil discourse required for a healthy democracy, and contribute to alienation and disengagement.
+At the individual level, the diminishing role of facts can erode public trust in institutions, feed deepening political and other types of polarization, weaken civil discourse that's required for a healthy democracy, and contribute to alienation and disengagement.
 Furthermore, a rejection of facts can have immediate consequences for individuals.
 In the case of COVID-19, for example, rejecting facts about the disease and how it spreads can lead to health complications and even death.

 Countering Truth Decay will require a multifaceted and interdisciplinary effort from research organizations, policymakers, tech companies, the media, educators, and individuals.
-It is essential to continue to learn more about this vast problem, but RAND researchers have already identified some important elements of finding solutions:
+It is essential to continue to learn more about this vast problem, but RAND researchers have already taken some key steps toward identifying solutions:

 - Educational interventions, such as refreshing civic education in U.S. public schools and providing better tools to support media literacy, will be important.

 - Rebuilding public trust in institutions will also be essential.
 This will require a range of reforms including those focused on government transparency, inclusion, and building shared national experiences to revitalize America's civic infrastructure.